 The issue of slow file transfer in Windows isn’t new.
 As and when they kept bringing up newer versions of Windows, Microsoft tried to improve upon this problem.
-However, despite all attempts, Windows 10 users still face this problem.
+However, despite all attempts, Windows 10 and windows 11 users still face this problem.
 The slow file copy speed issue is observed more while transferring files to and fro external drives.

 Note: If you have Anti Virus installed on your PC , Please turn off / Disable Real Time Protection in it.
 This seems to be a culprit most of the times for many users.